tommytoyou/tommytoyou/README.md

-### Tommy is here.
-Tommy is there.
-Tommy is everywhere. 👋
+### I believe it is our duty to make the world a better place,,, for all of its species. 👋

 😄 Pronouns:he/him/duuude